walmartlabs/concord-website/docs/getting-started/concord-dsl.md

         - "-Xmx512m"
 ```

-**Note:** Process having custom `jvm` arguments can't the pre-fork mechanism
+**Note:** Processes with custom `jvm` arguments can't use the "pre-fork"
-and are usually slowed to start.
+mechanism and are usually slower to start.

 **Note:** Consult with your Concord instance's admin to determine what the limitations
 are for JVM memory and other settings.